-Hurricane Irma strengthens, tears through Cuba on its way to Florida
+Hurricane Irma strengthens, hits Cuba on its way to Florida

 - "If you have been ordered to evacuate, leave now," Florida governor says

-- Irma is expected be near the Florida Keys and South Florida by early Sunday

-(CNN)Hurricane Irma tore through northern Cuba during its long, destructive march toward Florida, where it's expected to bring catastrophic damage to parts of the state.
+(CNN)Hurricane Irma hit northern Cuba during its long, destructive march toward Florida, where it's expected to hammer the state with whistling winds, heavy rain and surging waves.

+Florida authorities went door-to-door warning residents of the massive hurricane, sending crowds jamming highways as they fled north.

 The powerful Category 5 storm had maximum sustained winds of 160 mph when it made landfall on Cuba's Camaguey Archipelago, the National Hurricane Center said late Friday.

-It edged closer to South Florida after killing 24 people in the Caribbean this week, and strengthened to a Category 5 storm in Cuba.
+Irma edged closer to South Florida after killing 24 people in the Caribbean this week, and strengthened to a Category 5 storm in Cuba.
 Hours earlier Friday, it was a Category 4.

-Forecasters and Florida officials sent dire warnings imploring residents on the path of the storm to evacuate and escape Irma's wrath.

-"This is as real as it gets, nowhere in the Florida Keys will be safe ... you still have time to evacuate," the National Weather Service tweeted.

 Full coverage